ErenHncr/form-builder-service/README.md

 TODOs

-[ ] - Create Question and Form structs in the types package.
+[x] - Add MustHaveKey method to Question struct
-[ ] - Add MustHaveKey method to Question struct
+[ ] - Add minimum and maximum methods to QuestionLabel struct for validation [ ] - Add GetQuestion, DeleteQuestion and UpdateQuestion methods [ ] - Create Question and Form structs in the types package.
-[ ] - Add minimum and maximum methods to QuestionLabel struct for validation [ ] - Send a custom validation code for different cases [ ] - Separate question struct into different files
+[ ] - Send a custom validation code for different cases [ ] - Separate question struct into different files